Dev-X25874/Gati/docs/source/gati.rst

 For concrete details on the layout and access pattern, see :ref:`ddr_layout_and_access`.

-For implementation of memory controller, see :ref:`memory_controller`
+For implementation of memory controller, see :ref:`DRAM_controller`

 Configuration Block
 *******************